SoftwareAG/c8y-docs/content/concepts/domain-model-bundle/inventory.md

 Fragments use a naming convention to avoid conflicts between different parties supplying fragment information, similar to Java or other programming languages.

-In the example above, `c8y_Position` is a combination of "c8y" (a shorthand for "{{< company-c8y >}}"), an underscore and "Position".
+In the example above, `c8y_Position` is a combination of "c8y" (a shorthand for "Cumulocity"), an underscore and "Position".
 Together they form a set of standard fragments.
 Fragment definitions can be found in the [fragment library](/device-integration/fragment-library/).

 {{< c8y-admon-important >}}
 Names used for fragments must not contain whitespaces nor the special characters `. , * [ ] ( ) @ $ / '`.